MicrosoftDocs/azure-docs/articles/active-directory/authentication/active-directory-certificate-based-authentication-ios.md

 ms.collection: M365-identity-device-management
 ---
-# Azure Active Directory certificate-based authentication on iOS
+# Azure Active Directory certificate-based authentication with federation on iOS

 To improve security, iOS devices can use certificate-based authentication (CBA) to authenticate to Azure Active Directory (Azure AD) using a client certificate on their device when connecting to the following applications or services: